 You worked hard to build your email lists, so it's smart to back up everything in case some horrible meltdown occurs.
 I'm going to go out on a limb here and say most people aren't opposed to backing up information.
 It's just difficult to remember to do it until it's too late.

 If you want to back up your email lists automatically, you can use one of the Zaps below to back up your contacts to your favorite spreadsheet app.

 Don't let maintenance and upkeep tasks prevent you from going all in on an email marketing strategy.
-Automation can be an extra assistant when you're limited on time and resources.
+Automation, especially when used to fuel your newsletters, can be an extra assistant when you're limited on time and resources.